grobian/carbon-c-relay/README.md

 is not much useful in itself, but since any of the members can receive each metric, this means that when one of the members is unreachable, the other members will receive all of the metrics.
 This can be useful when the cluster points to other relays.
+The `any_of` router tries to send the same metrics to the same destination.
 The `carbon_ch` cluster sends it to the member that is responsible according to the consistent hash algorithm (as used in the original carbon), or multiple members if replication is set to more than 1.